Junyingw/CSCI-576-starter-code/ImageDisplay_C++_cross_platform/README.txt

 	- In the /build folder, you will find the executable (MyImageApplication).
 	- To run this, navigate to the build folder in a terminal and run the executable file.
-	- The given starter code takes exactly one argument - a file path to a 1920 x 1080 image
+	- The given starter code takes exactly one argument - a file path to a 512x512 rgb image file
 	- This should be invoked as ./MyImageApplication '<path to rgb file>'
-	- Example - ./MyImageApplication '../../lake-forest.rgb'
+	- Example - ./MyImageApplication '../../Lena_512_512.rgb'

 9. Rebuilds